dotnet/docs/docs/machine-learning/resources/metrics.md

 ---
 # Evaluate your ML.NET model with metrics

-Understand the performance metrics used to evaluate an ML.NET model.
+Understand the metrics used to evaluate an ML.NET model.

 Evaluation metrics are specific to the type of machine learning task that a model performs.